knat01/ApplAI_/README.md

 1. Ensure all required dependencies are installed.
 2. Run `python main.py` in your terminal.
 3. Open your browser and navigate to `http://localhost:5000`.

-## Supported Resume Formats

-The application now supports the following resume formats:
-- PDF (.pdf)
-- Microsoft Word Document (.docx)
-- Plain Text (.txt)

-When uploading your resume, make sure to use one of these supported file formats for the best results.

 Remember to keep your personal information and API keys secure.